aws-solutions-library-samples/guidance-for-visual-search-on-aws/README.md

 8. Lambda function then invokes Amazon Titan Multimodal Embeddings model hosted on Amazon Bedrock to generate the multimodal embedding based on the input image uploaded by user and the image caption (if generated in step 3).

-9. Lambda function then, performs a k-NN search on the Amazon OpenSearch vector index, to find semantically similar results for the embedding generated in step 4.
+9. Lambda function then, performs a k-NN search on the vector store index, to find semantically similar results for the embedding generated in step 4.

-10. The resultant semantic search results from Amazon Open Search are then filtered to eliminate any duplicates, enriched with product meta-data from the search index and passed back to API Gateway.
+10. The resultant semantic search results from the vector store are then filtered to eliminate any duplicates, enriched with product meta-data from the search index and passed back to API Gateway.

 11. Finally, API Gateway response is returned to the client, to display the search results.